Stickam: Go Live

 Anyone could "go live" and broadcast live video on Stickam from their computer, iPhone or iPad within seconds.
 It was also possible to connect HD and other cameras, mixers, and audio feeds to send HD and professional broadcast streams out via Stickam.
 Stickam's live video players came with built-in chat capabilities, allowing both text chat and optional video chat.
-Stickam's player and live stream abilities are recognized in a Variety magazine article as a "more customizable player" that has the ability to engage fans in a powerful way using their virtual face-to-face interaction.
+Stickam's player and live stream abilities were recognized in a Variety magazine article as a "more customizable player" that had the ability to engage fans in a powerful way using their virtual face-to-face interaction.

 Social media login

 Stickam launched its social login feature at VidCon 2012 (where Stickam had teamed with Maker Studios to live stream VidCon 2012).
-Broadcasters on Stickam can allow their friends and followers to log into their chat rooms by using Facebook, Twitter, YouTube, Tumblr, LinkedIn, Myspace, or Gmail.
-Broadcasters can further restrict their rooms by requiring viewers to like their Facebook page, follow their Twitter, or subscribe to their YouTube channel in order to view the stream or in order to participate in the chat.
-Stickam calls this feature "fangating" and first deployed it on a concert event that was sponsored by Levi's Jeans.
+Broadcasters on Stickam could allow their friends and followers to log into their chat rooms by using Facebook, Twitter, YouTube, Tumblr, LinkedIn, Myspace, or Gmail.
+Broadcasters could further restrict their rooms by requiring viewers to like their Facebook page, follow their Twitter, or subscribe to their YouTube channel in order to view the stream or in order to participate in the chat.
+Stickam called this feature "fangating" and first deployed it on a concert event that was sponsored by Levi's Jeans.
 This feature was created to help Stickam users increase their YouTube followers.